truecharts/public/website/src/content/docs/news/2025-04-10-clustertool-v2.md

 With v2, Clustertool is now also being adopted internally as a replacement for the legacy ChartTool, which was previously used to test and release charts but its code was never released publicly.

+## Special Thanks

+Thank to the home-operations team for providing and maintaining their [OCI mirror](https://github.com/home-operations/charts-mirror) 🎉

+This ensures every one of us, can fully use the power of OCI-backed Helm-charts in our clusters!

 ## Important Notice for SCALE Users